William Allen (English Quaker): Abolitionist

 As a teenager, under the influence of Quaker abolitionists, Allen gave up sugar as a reaction to the Atlantic slave trade and abstained from it until 1834.
 He became interested in the politics of abolitionism in 1790/1, and in 1792, made a speech on the topic at the Worshipful Company of Coachmaker's Hall.
-The speech was published as a pamphlet by Martha Gurney.
-It was influenced by the writer William Fox.
+The speech was published as a pamphlet by Martha Gurney, which was influenced by writer William Fox.
 In 1794, he befriended Thomas Clarkson.

 In 1805, after some years of assisting the Society for the Abolition of the Slave Trade, William Allen was elected to its committee.
 The group had always been strongly influenced by Quakers, and particularly by those based in or near London.
 All the members of its predecessor committee (1783–1787) had been Quakers, and nine of the twelve founders of the subsequent non-denominational Society for the Abolition of the Slave Trade were Quakers, including two – Samuel Hoare Jr and Joseph Woods Sr (father of the botanist Joseph Woods Jr) – who lived close to William Allen in Stoke Newington, the village near London where Allen had family interests after his second marriage in 1806.

 Perhaps the best known committee member of the new non-denominational abolition society, founded in 1787, was William Wilberforce, who, unlike its Quaker members, was eligible as an Anglican to be elected to, and sit in, the House of Commons.
 Wilberforce visited William Allen at his experimental gardens on several occasions in his role as the Society's parliamentary representative.
 He had long been familiar with the village, owing to family connections.
 His sister Sarah had married the lawyer James Stephens, whose family home was the Summerhouse, a large house adjoining Abney Park in the very grounds of the mansion that later, in the 1820s, was to become Allen's novel girls' school.

 William Allen was also a founder member and a Director of the African Institution, the successor body to the Sierra Leone Company, sponsored by philanthropists to establish a colony in West Africa for slaves freed on a voluntary basis, through the abolitionists' efforts, in America.
 The work of the successor body began in 1808, when the colony had been handed to the Crown in return for the British Parliament passing legislation for its protection at about the same time as the passing in 1807 of the Act for the abolition of the slave trade.

 Allen's active interest in the abolitionist cause continued until his death.
 In the mid-1830s he was passionate about abolition of the apprenticeship clause, and achieving the complete freedom of African-Caribbean people on 1 August 1838.
 His biographer, James Sherman, records, "the apprenticeship clause in the Bill... had been greatly abused by the planters.
 Mr Allen was indefatigable in his efforts, by interviews with Ministers and official persons..
 His account of the spirit-stirring time is graphic:"